ApryseSDK/pdftron-flutter/README.md

 ![demo](./flutter-pdftron-demo-android.gif) | ![demo](./flutter-pdftron-demo-ios.gif)

 ## Installation

+The complete installation and API guides can be found at https://www.pdftron.com/documentation/android/guides/flutter

 ### Android
 1. First follow the Flutter getting started guides to [install](https://flutter.io/docs/get-started/install), [set up an editor](https://flutter.io/docs/get-started/editor), and [create a Flutter Project](https://flutter.io/docs/get-started/test-drive?tab=terminal#create-app).
 The rest of this guide assumes your project is created by running `flutter create myapp`.